artem-istranin/system-design-sandbox/sixt/SIXT.md

           in each region.
 3. We expect user to spend up to 5 minutes in the app before booking a car or closing the app.
 During this time we have to provide good user experience and continue showing available cars and stop showing already booked cars.
-   Therefore, we cache available cars in the car booking service and use change data capture in order to updatae list of available cars if some cars got booked or were returned are now available for new booking.
+   Therefore, we cache available cars in the car booking service and use change data capture in order to update list of available cars if some cars got booked or got available for new ride.
 4. In order to prevent multiple users booking the same car successfully we will use PostgreSQL row-level locks.

 ### Tracking a ride distance